PerformanC/NodeLink/docs/docker.md

 Modifying the port where it exposes the NodeLink API is also the same as the first method `2333:5000` it will expose to `localhost:5000`.

-why is the first part still 2333:? this indicates the internal docker port where the API is running, if you modify in config.js, you also need to modify this internal port for example, you put 4444 in config.js you will put like this `4444:4444`.
+why is the first part still 2333:?
+This indicates the internal docker port where the API is running, if you modify in config.js, you also need to modify this internal port for example, you put `4444` in config.js you will put like this `4444:4444`.